MATTHEW S. WISEMAN, PhD

 (B.A. and B.Ed.)
 History and English, Lakehead University, 2005–2010

-Wiseman, Matthew S. Frontier Science: The Militarization of Arctic Research in Canada during the Early Cold War.
+Wiseman, Matthew S. Frontier Science: A History of Cold War Research in Northern Canada.
 (Manuscript under contact).

-Wiseman, Matthew S. (editor).
-The Selected Works of George R. Lindsey: Operational Research, Strategic Studies, and Canadian Defence in the Cold War.
-Toronto: University of Toronto Press (In press, anticipated Fall 2018).
+Lindsey, George R. The Selected Works of George R. Lindsey: Operational Research, Strategic Studies, and Canadian Defence in the Cold War.
+Edited by Matthew S. Wiseman.
+Toronto: University of Toronto Press, 2018.

 Wiseman, Matthew S. “Unlocking the ‘Eskimo Secret’: Defence Science in the Cold War Canadian Arctic, 1947–1954,” Journal of the Canadian Historical Association 26, no. 1 (2015): 191–233.
 Backdated and published July 2016.